 Steve Segal

-“The Seagull” returned to the west coast in 1970, but soon became disillusioned with the radio industry.
-However, when Maxanne decided to leave WBCN in 1977, Segal returned to fill her afternoon drive slot, calling himself “Stephen Clean.”
-For a year the DJ spread more free-form merriment and mischief before departing 104.1 for the final time.
+“The Seagull” returned to the West Coast in 1970, but became disillusioned with the radio industry shortly thereafter.
+However, when popular ‘BCN jock Maxanne decided to leave WBCN in 1977, Segal returned to fill her afternoon drive slot, calling himself “Steven Clean.”
+He spread more of his free-form merriment and mischief for about a year before departing 104.1 the second and final time.

 Published On: April 20, 2014